CosmosOS/Cosmos/docs/articles/dev/garbage-collector.md

 ### Brick table

 During marking the GC sometimes holds an address that points into the middle of an object rather than at its start: a `ref` to an array element, or the reference inside a `Span<T>` (see [Interior pointers](#interior-pointers)).
 To mark the object it must first find where the object starts, and heap memory offers no way back: objects sit end to end with no back-pointers, so the only guaranteed way to find a start from an arbitrary interior address is to walk the segment from `Start`, object by object, until reaching the one that contains the address.
-For a large segment that is far too slow to do once per pointer.

-The brick table is the shortcut.
-Each segment carries a coarse index that records where recent objects start, so a lookup can jump close to the target and walk forward only a short distance instead of starting from the beginning.
-The standard .NET GC keeps a brick table for exactly the same job, which is where the name comes from.
+The brick table was meant to shorten that walk: a coarse per-segment index of where objects start, so a lookup could jump close to the target and walk forward only a short distance.
+The standard .NET GC keeps a brick table for the same job, which is where the name comes from.

 The mechanics: the usable region is divided into chunks of 255 pointer-sized slots (about 2 KiB, sized so a slot index fits in one byte), and the table stores one byte per chunk holding the 1-based slot index of the last recorded object start in that chunk (0 means none). `GCSegment.MarkObject(addr)` records starts at allocation time: on the pinned heap that is every object, but on the regular heap only each buffer bump-allocated from the segment, which in practice means each TLAB.

-So the first object of a TLAB is recorded, the objects that follow inside it are not, and a TLAB recycled from the free list adds no entry at all.
-Entries are therefore hints, not truth: `FindClosestObjectBelow(addr)` scans the table backwards for the nearest recorded start at or below the address, and the caller walks forward object by object from there until it reaches the object containing the address.
-The forward walk is what guarantees correctness; the table only shortens it.
+The table is currently written but never read, because its entries are not a safe place to start a walk.
+They are incomplete: the objects that follow the first one inside a TLAB are never recorded, and a TLAB recycled from the free list adds no entry at all.
+They are also stale: nothing clears an entry when a sweep pulls `Bump` back or a free-list refill reuses the space, and `MarkObject` only ever raises an entry, so an old entry can point into the middle of a live object, where a walk would read object data as headers.
+The interior-pointer lookup therefore always walks from `Start`.
+That stays cheap because segments are small: a new segment is sized for the request that needed it, which is at least one page, 8 KiB for a TLAB refill, or one large object.

 ### Segment chains